Fundamental Aspects of Perimeter Security Barriers

 • Protective finish coat

-• Selvage – which is how the ends of wire are affixed to prevent unraveling, either knuckled or twisted to create a barb finish
+• Selvage – how the ends of wire are affixed to prevent unraveling, either knuckled or twisted to create a barb finish, can add to security measures.

-• Slats: Slats are additional inserts for chain-link fence to provide added privacy and climb resistance, often made of plastic or metal.
+• Slats are optional inserts for chain-link fences that can provide added privacy and climb resistance.
+Slats are often made of plastic or metal.

-• Pickets/pales: Pickets/pales are metal shapes used as a vertical infill.
+• Ornamental Steel Fencing utilizes pickets or pales, which are metal shapes used as a vertical infill.
 Their characteristics are defined by:

 • Dimension and shape of profile